architecture-building-systems/CityEnergyAnalyst/legacy/Readme.md

 3. retrofit: it contains a series of functions that helps users to define which buildings have a high retrofit potential.
 The method is quite limited.
 It is just based on a threshold of consumption, but it does not include any notion of costs or emissions.
 It was created as a requirement by a partner company.
 The use of the tool was never used again.

+4. heatmaps: it contains a script to create a heatmap of energy consumption with the results of CEA.
+It turns out that these heatmaps can be strongly misleading when we talk about energy consumption at the building and district scales.
+We do not recommend their use anymore, beyond a cool visualziation method.
+Heatmaps can be created in ArcGIS or QGIS, we recommend people interested in them, to use CEA outputs and those tools for this.
+But please handle with care.